What is Counselling & Psychotherapy?

 What is Integrative Psychotherapy?

 There are many different approaches to counselling and psychotherapy.
 These have developed over the 20th Century and continue to develop today.
 Integrative Psychotherapy is influenced by different theorists rather than one particular school of therapy.
-The integrative therapist uses theory and practical experience to understand each client, usually providing a relational approach.
-This means that the therapist reflects on the aspects of relating to one another as a way of understanding the clients experience of relationships in the past and the present.
-It also means that the therapist is not a remote figure, interpreting what you say, but will engage in the relationship with you wholeheartedly.
+As an integrative therapist I use theory and practical experience to understand each client, providing a relational approach.
+This means that together we will reflect on your experience of relationships in the past and in the present- the 'back then', the 'out there' and the 'in here'.
+It also means that I am not a remote figure, interpreting what you say, but will engage in the relationship with you wholeheartedly.

-I will set aside a time, usually 50 minutes, once a week, and will make time to talk with you about thoughts, feelings, behaviours and experiences.
-Sometimes this is focussed in the present and sometimes it will reflect on the past.
-Usually it is a mixture of both past and present.
+We will both set aside a time, usually 50 minutes, once a week, to talk about your thoughts, feelings, behaviours and experiences.
 Therapy can sometimes be challenging, especially when thinking and talking about difficult issues.
-As an integrative therapist I will often reflect on what the client says, noticing what is said and unsaid and offering connections, which might be new ground.
+As an integrative therapist I often reflect on what you, the client, says, noticing what is said and unsaid and offering connections, which can be a new way of looking at things.
 I will also notice what happens between us, since this can sometimes illuminate how past patterns of relating are repeated in the present.

 What is a Walking- Talking appointment?

 For some people sitting still in a room, face-to-face with a therapist can be anxiety provoking.
 If you feel that having a traditional appointment will not suit you, perhaps meeting with me and taking a gentle walk together, while still talking about the issues troubling you, can be a useful alternative.